teja230/storesight/docs/MOBILE_ENHANCEMENTS.md

 ## Mobile-First & Enterprise-Grade Enhancements

-This document summarizes the key improvements made to Storesight's frontend for a best-in-class mobile and enterprise experience.
+This document summarizes the key improvements made to ShopGauge's frontend for a best-in-class mobile and enterprise experience.

 ---